learn-co-curriculum/react-hooks-redux-use-dispatch-lab/README.md

-# Using the useDispatch Hook Readme Lab
+# Using the useDispatch Hook Lab

 ## Objectives